St. Fittick / Old Church of St. Fittick

 Object Type: Baptismal Font1

-Church/Chapel: Old Kirk of St. Fittick
+Church / Chapel Name: Old Kirk of St. Fittick [in ruins]

-Church Patron Saints: St. Fittick?
+Church Patron Saint(s): St. Fittick

 Directions to Site: The ruins of old St Fittick's were located near Nigg, 4 km S of Aberdeen, now part of the City